 The Molecular Genomics Core operates two major platforms: Illumina Sequencing and NanoString nCounter.

 The Core houses the Illumina NextSeq500 and the Illumina MiSeq, acquired through a prestigious ACRF grant and through generous donations from Peter Mac’s donor community.
 These instruments are used for a wide variety of experiments including tumour profiling with targeted gene-panels, full transcriptome sequencing, epigenomics applications such as ChIP-seq, CRISPR-sequencing and biomarker discovery.

 NanoString nCounter Analysis System

-The NanoString nCounter Analysis System is part of a new wave of genomic technologies, enabling the rapid and reliable analysis of nucleic acids at single-molecule resolution.
+The NanoString nCounter Analysis System enables the rapid and reliable analysis of nucleic acids at single-molecule resolution.
 The platform is mainly used for the study of differential gene expression in panels of genes defined by tumour stream.
 This technology tolerates the use of small amounts of input material and the use of DNA/RNA from archival formalin-fixed, paraffin embedded (FFPE) samples.